CWACoderWithAttitude/CWACoderWithAttitude.github.io/_posts/2019-04-02-say_no_to_full_stack.markdown

 Nor what the customer wants

 * What about the discussion about cross-functional teams?
 * Why do we employ Information Architects?
-Forget about them - fire the all.
+Forget about them - fire them all.
 The full stack dev will do the job!
 * Backend business logic?
 The frontend guy knows JavaScript.
 We should just fire up a node express instance and we're fine.
 * Data modelling?
 Hey, there's always an ORM mapper at hand.
 Just create some POJOs, add some some annotation fairy dust - we're set.
 * Concepters?
 We're brilliant - we just KNOW what the customer needs.
-We dont need thoose meta-guys.
+We don't need those meta-guys.

 Ok, lets put the humor aside and get serious.
 Otherwise we'd burn precious money.
 Of course the bullet points have some dramatic sugar.